rskottap/imfind/FINDME.md

 imfind <search string> -d <directory> -n <top n>
 ```

-❗**If successful on GPU with LLaVA model, then `export IMFIND_USE_LLAVA="True"` to speed up by ~20 seconds!**
+❗**If successful on GPU with LLaVA model after a couple of tries, then `export IMFIND_USE_LLAVA="True"` to speed up by ~20 seconds!**
 Set to "False" to disable LLaVA use and use BLIP model instead.
+**Try re-running if CUDA Out Of Memory error with the `embed` module.**

 `imfind "beach" --directory ./include/examples/ -n 5`